We cannot even begin to tell you about how wonderful the demonstrators that participate in Heritage Days are...come see them for yourself!

 - Toni Biggs is a highly skilled basket maker who will provide detailed demonstrations on various methods of this trade.
 She will also teach 18th century dance on the back lawn of the Bowen House throughout the day.

 - Take a tour of the front of the Bowen House and get a glimpse of life on the plantation in Middle Tennessee's oldest standing brick home.
+(Saturday only)

 - Back for the 2017 event, Debbie Caldwell will show participants candle dipping over open fire.